Makewebbetter/dynamic-coupons-with-zendesk-for-woocommerce/README.txt

 Donate link:  https://makewebbetter.com/
 Tags: 	ecommerce, woocommerce, wordpress, coupon details, zendesk, zendesk WooCommerce, new coupon, WooCommerce orders, ticket details, custom action, generate coupons, create coupons
 Requires at least: 4.0
-Tested up to: 5.2.2
+Tested up to: 5.3
 WC requires at least: 3.0.0
-WC tested up to: 3.7.0
+WC tested up to: 3.8.1
 Stable tag: 1.0.0
 Requires PHP: 5.6
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This plugin allows to connect WooCommerce store to Zendesk account and sends WooCommerce coupon's code to use in your Zendesk.

 == Description ==

-Zendesk WooCommerce Sync will provide a managed process in dealing with new tickets and assembling customers’ order data.
-This is an integration between Zendesk and WooCommerce where the user needs to install the WooCommerce Orders App (from Zendesk Marketplace) first before one can proceed syncing this plugin.

-Here, Zendesk WooCommerce Sync plugin will display the ‘top 5 WooCommerce orders details’ of new customers request.
-It is plainly, zendesk oriented solution which will only work for WooCommerce orders.
-This plugin is a customer centric tool which allows email ids for better functioning of the chat.

-The user need not go the WooCommerce store each time to check order details.
-The user just need to check his zendesk account for direct information of the order status.
+Dynamic Coupons with Zendesk for WooCommerce is a ticket management plugin that streamlines all the activities related to WooCommerce coupons.
+Admin can create, retrieve and send unique coupon codes to their customers directly from their  Zendesk account without logging in to the WooCommerce store every time.

+This works as a bridge that syncs WooCommerce store with Zendesk.
+To execute this successfully, a user must install Dynamic Coupons for WooCommerce App(from Zendesk Marketplace) to sync both WooCommerce and Zendesk accounts.

+Users can select discount type, add coupon amount, and coupon expiration date to generate a new coupon code.
+They can also fetch the details of those coupons they’ve created in their WooCommerce store.

+== Dependency ==

+For using Dynamic Coupons with Zendesk for WooCommerce plugin, you need to install Dynamic Coupons for WooCommerce App from the Zendesk Marketplace.

 = Main features =

-* Zendesk WooCommerce Sync allows custom action of your new customers through order details.
-* Zendesk WooCommerce will provide with live information about your customers’ orders.
-* Get Guest Order Details of the customer.
+* Dynamic Coupons with Zendesk for WooCommerce allows users to create WooCommerce Coupons.
+* Users can add Discount type, Coupon Amount, and Coupon Expiration date to create a new coupon code.
+* Users can also fetch the coupon codes created on their WooCommerce store.

 = Support =